Smart Home for Alexa Voice Service

 - Alexa.ModeController: Model properties of an endpoint that can be set to one of a discrete set of values, such as the wash cycle mode of a washing machine.

-Developers integrating with AVS can assert support for these additional capabilities and use their pre-built voice and interaction models without the need to build a Smart Home Skill or a dedicated cloud service.
+Developers who integrate with AVS can assert support for these additional capabilities and use the pre-built voice and interaction models.

-The following resources can help you to get started with this new functionality:
+The following resources can help you to get started with smart home functionality functionality: